GRousselet/bootstrap/README.md

 The repository contains all of the [R](https://www.r-project.org/) code  used in the article.
 The code is best seen by running the RMarkdown notebooks, within [RStudio](https://www.rstudio.com/).

+The code is released under the [MIT license](https://opensource.org/licenses/MIT).
+Copyright 2019, Guillaume A. Rousselet.

+The figures are released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).
+Copyright 2019, Rousselet, Pernet & Wilcox.

 # Content
 |folder|description|
 |-----|-----|